h2o/h2o/deps/mruby/doc/guides/mrbgems.md

 ```

 The mrbgems build process will use this specification to compile Object and Ruby
 files.
-The compilation results will be added to `lib/libmruby.a`.
+The compilation results will be added to *lib/libmruby.a*.
 This file exposes
 the GEM functionality to tools like `mruby` and `mirb`.

-The following properties can be set inside your `MRuby::Gem::Specification` for
+The following properties can be set inside of your `MRuby::Gem::Specification` for
 information purpose:

 * `spec.license` or `spec.licenses` (A single license or a list of them under which this GEM is licensed)